|

 company could have a

-breakthrough product
+breakthrough product that in

-that in theory a lot
+theory a lot of customers

-flock to.
+would flock to.
 A company

 could have all of its